-Adult Fear: "See No Evil" is, essentially, the story of a woman dealing with her ex-con ex-husband who keeps breaking into her house and eventually kidnaps her daughter.
+The episode is, essentially, the story of a woman dealing with her ex-con ex-husband who keeps breaking into her house, and who eventually kidnaps her daughter.

-Dramatically Missing the Point: Lloyd thinks the money he stole with the suit will let him get back together with his ex-wife.
+Dramatically Missing the Point: Lloyd thinks the money he stole with the suit will let him get back together with his ex-wife Helen.
 He never understands that she divorced him and is keeping their daughter away from him because he's an unrepentant criminal.

-Outside Ride: Batman grabs onto the roof of a car rendered invisible by Applied Phlebotinum to prevent the driver (likewise) from kidnapping his (the driver's) estranged daughter.
+Outside Ride: Batman grabs onto the roof of Ventrix's invisible car to stop him from kidnapping his (Ventrix's) daughter.
 The whole thing comes crashing past through an alley, leading a witness (who only sees Batman zooming along about four feet off the ground) to remark to another, "I didn't know he could fly too..."

 Sanity Slippage: Ventrix ends up becoming more unhinged the longer he uses the suit, until he reaches the point where he doesn't care if it kills him—he just wants his daughter back.